 Key Performance Indicators for the Safe, Clean Water Program

 KPI #1: Complete planning and design for 2 creek/lake separations.

-Site 1: Almaden Lake - Public review of the draft EIR for the Almaden Lake Project is expected by late Spring 2019.
+Site 1: Almaden Lake - Public review of the draft EIR for the Almaden Lake Project is expected by December 2019.